TheHiddenShape/Tokenizer/README.md

 It includes standard ERC20 functionality (token transfers, allowance management, balance queries), supply management with a 1M token hard cap, owner-controlled minting, and token burning capabilities.
 Access control is enforced through the Ownable pattern, ensuring only the contract owner can mint new tokens while respecting the maximum supply limit.

+> The maximum size for a deployed smart contract on Ethereum is 24 KB (24,576 bytes), introduced with EIP-170.

 ```ts
 // SPDX-License-Identifier: MIT
 pragma  solidity ^0.8.20;